asimsaeed353/pixel-positions/README.md

 ## About The Project

-This is a job postion website built with Laravel and Vite.
+This is a job position website built with Laravel and Vite.